A new set of tools for goodness-of-fit validation: The simulation experiment for a composite Gaussian null hypothesis and related comments

-The tests of the present paper are based on $CC(\cdot)$, which are aggregated Fourier coefficients (FC) of the respective comparison density.
-For alternatives defined as in Section 3.2 and in the present appendix, a plot of $CC(\cdot)$ can be produced, and given a variety of such plots, they can be scrutinized to eliminate alternatives with similar shape.
-Moreover, others can be consciously sought to add diversity in any desired way.
-Because the magnitude of the FC has a direct relationship with the behaviour of our tests, this helps in producing a less bias appreciation of the comparative power of our proposal.

 Power comparisons between the case where $F_{0}(\cdot\,;\,\beta)$ is fully specified and those where $\beta$ is estimated seldom appear in the literature.
-Here, in addition to our concern regarding well-balanced set of alternatives, we have made the deliberate choice of selecting three alternatives in common in Tables~\ref{tab:Power-at-level 5=000025 Case 0} and \ref{tab:Power-at-level 5=000025 Case 3}, namely the Fan local alternative ($\mathbb{A}_{4}^{0}$ and $\mathbb{A}_{4}$), the normal contamination ($\mathbb{A}_{5}^{0}$ and $\mathbb{A}_{5}$) and the Lehmann contamination ($\mathbb{A}_{9}^{0}$ and $\mathbb{A}_{9}$).
+Here, in addition to our concern regarding well-balanced set of alternatives, we have made the deliberate choice of selecting three alternatives in common in Tables~1 and \ref{tab:Power-at-level 5=000025 Case 3}, namely the Fan local alternative ($\mathbb{A}_{4}^{0}$ and $\mathbb{A}_{4}$), the normal contamination ($\mathbb{A}_{5}^{0}$ and $\mathbb{A}_{5}$) and the Lehmann contamination ($\mathbb{A}_{9}^{0}$ and $\mathbb{A}_{9}$).
 This was done to explore the difficulties in going from a simple to a composite null model.
-It is interesting to see the strong impact the estimation process has on the $CC(\cdot)$.
-Basically, the expression for $CC(\cdot)$ is modified from (\ref{eq:CC(p) curve)}) to (\ref{eq: equation for Gamma_j_0}) in which the denominator is different while additionally, in (\ref{eq: equation for Gamma_j_0}), $\beta(F)$ plays a role.
-In all three cases, the forms of $CC(\cdot)$ are rather different (see Figure~\ref{fig:CC(curves) Case 0 and 3} or Figure \ref{A.1}), and this affects the powers in a way that is difficult to predict.
-Also, it should be stated that large differences in the forms of the $CC$ curves are sometimes almost imperceptible at the level of densities.
-This is particularly clear for the Fan alternative ($\mathbb{A}_{4}^{0}$(0.4) and $\mathbb{A}_{4}(0.4)$).
-Finally note that, going from the simple null hypothesis to a composite one, the selection rule had to be adapted in an intricate way to preserve the good properties of our procedures.
-Hence, it can be concluded that the case of unknown parameters is a problem whose complexity is of an order of magnitude above the fully specified case.
+It is interesting to see the strong impact the estimation process has on the $\textnormal{CC}(\cdot)$.
+Basically, the expression for $\textnormal{CC}(\cdot)$ is modified from (1) to (11) in which the denominator is different while additionally, in (11), $\beta(F)$ plays a role.
+More precisely, in the case of a simple null hypothesis, $\Phi(\cdot)$ is the reference distribution to an alternative $F(\cdot)$.
+When the null hypothesis is composite, the reference CDF for the same $F(\cdot)$ is $\Phi\big(({x-\beta_{1}(F))/}{\beta_{2}(F)}\big)$ which is now adjusted to $F(\cdot)$.
+The new denominator in (11) plays a strong role in the central region of $(0, 1)$ while the standardization of $\Phi(\cdot)$ via the use of $\beta(F)$ affects the tails of the reference distribution and thus plays an essential role for $p$ close to 0 and 1.